nicoabie/strac-challenge/README.md

 ## Running the app
 It is need to place the credentials.json and token.json into the folder.
+You will be using my credentials as this app will be run locally and is not deployed in a real server.

 1. run `npm start`
 2. launch a browser in http://localhost:3000